GabeScott/standard-works-vault/General Conference/1978 October - Privileges and Responsibilities of Sisters.md

 Home is a place for all that is good and enlightening and true.
 It should provide a climate for constant growth and learning for all who live there—father, mother, and children.
 Whether or not it provides such a climate depends upon each individual concerned making the right choices in life.

 It is against the home and family life that Satan has aimed his greatest efforts to destroy.
 He strikes the moral sanctity of the home.
 It is labeled “a new morality” in which freedom of sexual relations is proclaimed.
-It seeks destruction of the faithfulness and fidelity of husband and wife in the face of the Lord’s commandment, “Thou shalt not commit adultery” (Ex.
-20:14).
+It seeks destruction of the faithfulness and fidelity of husband and wife in the face of the Lord’s commandment, “Thou shalt not commit adultery” ([[Exodus 20.14|Ex.
+20:14]]).

 I would have you lovely sisters understand that there is no new morality.
-That the Church’s stand on morality may be understood, we declare firmly and unalterably that morality is not an outworn garment, faded, old-fashioned, or threadbare.
+That the Church’s stand on morality may be understood, we declare firmly and unalterably that morality is *not* an outworn garment, faded, old-fashioned, or threadbare.

 As you make your life’s choices, understand well, my dear sisters, that God is unchanging, and his covenants and doctrines are not susceptible to change.
 When the sun grows cold and the stars no longer shine, the law of chastity will still be basic in God’s world and in the Lord’s church.
 Old values are not upheld by the Church because they are old, but rather because through the ages they have proved to be right and because God has thus spoken.